Jefino9488/FrameworkPatcher/README.md

 [![Modify Frameworks](https://github.com/Jefino9488/FrameworkPatcher/actions/workflows/patcher.yml/badge.svg)](https://github.com/Jefino9488/FrameworkPatcher/actions/workflows/patcher.yml)
 ## Description

-This framework patcher patches miui/hyper frameworks that includes `framework.jar`, `services.jar`, `miui-framework.jar`, `miui-services.jar `
+This framework patcher patches miui/hyper frameworks

+ - `framework.jar`, `services.jar`, `miui-framework.jar`, `miui-services.jar `

+Refer to the usage section to know how to use this patcher

+## Supported Devices

+ - All Xiaomi Devices
+ - Only A13 - A14 devices are supported
+ - recommended to use on Hyper OS

 ## Features